Tell the bees . . .

 February 14, 2026

-Indoor Field Day – We will have multiple stations presenting different skills for new and experienced beekeepers.
+Indoor Field Day –We will have multiple stations presenting different skills for new and experienced beekeepers.
 This will be a valuable experienced for all to get prepared for the Honeybee Season 2026!
 This SATURDAY event will be at a different location than our regular meetings – the OSU Extension office at the Greene County Fairgrounds.
-Watch this page for more details.
+9:30 am – 12:45 pm

 Clark County